-Paid annually by all members, general assessments cover the maintenance of common properties (e.g. association owned/leased roads, landscaping, lakes, leisure trails, signage and majority of boardwalks), security operations (e.g. gate access, patrols and commercial access) and administrative operations (e.g. insurance on the common properties, legal and accounting services).
+Paid by all members, the general assessment goes into the Operating Budget.
+This covers the maintenance of common properties (e.g., association owned/leased roads, landscaping, lakes, leisure trails, and more), security operations (e.g., gate access, patrols and commercial access) and administrative operations (e.g., insurance on common properties, legal and accounting services).

-The Second Gate Segment Assessment is paid annually by members owning property behind the Vanderhorst gate (V-gate) and covers the operation and maintenance of that gate.
+The segment assessment is paid for by members owning property behind the Vanderhorst gate (V-gate) to cover the operation and maintenance of that gate.